 (Please continue to monitor this announcement for further updates.)

 E-mails may be sent to Judge Keyser's Assistant at CAD-Division AB@pbcgov.org (the CAD Box) or you may call 561-355-2097 for assistance.
 (All e-mails must be copied to all parties/counsel.)

 Proposed Orders are to be submitted via the On-line Scheduling System.
 No proposed Orders will be accepted via regular mail.
 (See blue rectangle box below.)

 See below for information regarding scheduling of hearings.
 ALL OTHER DIVISIONAL INSTRUCTIONS CAN BE FOUND ON THE DIVISIONAL INSTRUCTIONS PAGE (Look to the right.)

 Scheduling of Hearings

 This division uses online scheduling for all hearings (including Uniform Motion Calendar).
-15-minute and 30-minute special set motions are set by ORDER (see "Divisional Forms & Orders").
-Each case may take only one time slot per day.
+All special set hearings are set by ORDER (see "Divisional Forms & Orders").
 For hearings requiring more than 30 minutes, please see "Divisional Instructions".